jiop/demo1/README.md

 `make` generate docker images for all different services

-`docker-compose up` start all containers for this demo with networks, volumes, etc.
+`docker-compose up --build` build and start all containers for this demo with networks, volumes, etc.

 ## Web Server